-(a) "Custody" includes without limitation actual custody of an institution, including a juvenile correctional facility, as defined in s.
+(a) 1.
+"Custody" includes without limitation all of the following:

+a.
+Actual custody of an institution, including a juvenile correctional facility, as defined in s.
 938.02 (10p), a secured residential care center for children and youth, as defined in s.
 938.02 (15g), a juvenile detention facility, as defined in s.
 938.02 (10r), a Type 2 residential care center for children and youth, as defined in s.
 938.02 (19r), a facility used for the detention of persons detained under s.
 980.04 (1), a facility specified in s.
-980.065, or a juvenile portion of a county jail, or actual custody of a peace officer or institution guard.
-"Custody" also includes the constructive custody of persons placed on supervised release under ch.
-980 and constructive custody of prisoners and juveniles subject to an order under s.
-48.366, 938.183, 938.34 (4d), (4h), or (4m), or 938.357 (4) or (5) (e) temporarily outside the institution whether for the purpose of work, school, medical care, a leave granted under s.
-303.068, a temporary leave or furlough granted to a juvenile, or otherwise.
-Under s.
-303.08 (6) it means, without limitation, that of the sheriff of the county to which the prisoner was transferred after conviction.
-It does not include the custody of a probationer, parolee, or person on extended supervision by the department of corrections or a probation, extended supervision, or parole officer or the custody of a person who has been released to aftercare supervision under ch.
-938 unless the person is in actual custody or is subject to a confinement order under s.
-973.09 (4).
+980.065, or a juvenile portion of a county jail.

+b.
+Actual custody of a peace officer or institution guard.

+bm.
+Actual custody or authorized physical control of a correctional officer.

+c.
+Actual custody or authorized physical control of a probationer, parolee, or person on extended supervision by the department of corrections.